gboeing/osmnx/README.md

 ox.plot_graph(G)
 ```

-For an overview of OSMnx, see this [demo notebook](examples/01-overview-osmnx.ipynb).
+For a quick demo overview of OSMnx, see this [demo notebook](examples/01-overview-osmnx.ipynb).

 ## Installation